The Master of Arts program in English introduces students to the professional study of literature.

 Completion of the M.A. requires either a thesis or a portfolio.
 Students submit a written description of their choice to the director of the program before the semester in which they plan to graduate.

-Students who choose to write an M.A. thesis must submit a brief prospectus approved by a thesis director before they register for thesis credit and at least one semester before they submit the thesis.
+Students who choose to write a thesis must submit a brief prospectus approved by a thesis director before they register for thesis credit and at least one semester before they submit the thesis.
 The thesis committee consists of the thesis director, the director of the M.A. program, and one other faculty member.
 The thesis is evaluated by the committee as either satisfactory or unsatisfactory.

 A copy of the thesis must be presented to the Graduate College for approval.
 For detailed information about Graduate College deadlines and policies, see the Manual of Rules and Regulations of the Graduate College.

 Near the end of their course work, students who do not choose the thesis option must submit a portfolio of work to the M.A. examination committee, which consists of the director of the M.A. program and two other English faculty members.
 All three read the full portfolio.
-To pass, the candidate must win a majority vote of the committee members.
+To pass, the candidate must have a majority vote of the committee members.

 Students take the first step toward preparing to submit a portfolio by meeting with the director of the M.A. program to discuss the portfolio, early during the semester in which they plan to graduate.
 After fulfilling all distribution and eligibility requirements and clearing all incomplete grades, students present the director with a draft of the portfolio’s introductory statement.
 Students planning to graduate at the end of fall semester should present the statement by the first week of October; those who plan to graduate at the end of spring semester should present the statement by the first week of March.
 Once the director approves the statement, the student must submit three copies of the full portfolio; the submission deadline is November 1 for students planning to graduate at the end of fall semester and April 1 for those who will graduate at the end of spring semester.